 [Section 88B inserted by No. 49 of 2010 s.
 9.]

 88C.
-Secure care arrangements
+Secure care arrangements for certain children

 (1) The CEO may from time to time make an arrangement for the placement of a provisionally protected child or a protected child in a secure care facility (a secure care arrangement).